 \subsection{Pre-training}

-Pre-training first trains a model on $\mathbb{T}_{\mathrm{aux}}$ before performing a final fine-tuning phase on $T^*$.
+Pre-training is when a model is first trained on $\mathbb{T}_{\mathrm{aux}}$ before performing a final fine-tuning phase on $T^*$.
 The motivation behind pre-training is that learning $\mathbb{T}_{\mathrm{aux}}$ first hopefully captures relevant information that can be utilized during training of $T^*$.
-This desire has led to the proliferation of generalist pre-trained models like BERT \citep{devlin2018bert}, RoBERTa \citep{liu2019roberta} and GPT-3 \cite{brown2020language} that have been trained on copious amounts of data.
+This desire has led to the proliferation of generalist pre-trained models like BERT \citep{devlin2018bert}, RoBERTa \citep{liu2019roberta} and GPT-3 \citep{brown2020language} that have been trained on copious amounts of data.
 Generalist models have been widely successful at improving downstream task performance when used as initilization.